-325 E. Warwick Dr. ~ Alma, Michigan ~ 48801 463-5754 ~ www.peacealma.org Email: contact@peacealma.org Rev. Thomas C. Messer, Pastor Home: 796-4453 ~ Cell: (989) 388-2037 Email: pastor@peacealma.org
+325 E. Warwick Dr. ~ Alma, Michigan ~ 48801

-Welcome
+463-5754 ~ www.peacealma.org Email: contact@peacealma.org Church Office Hours: Monday-Friday 9am-1pm

+Rev. Thomas C. Messer, Pastor

+Home: 463-3093 ~ Cell: (989) 388-2037

+Email: pastor@peacealma.org

-Welcome to the Lord's House this morning for Divine Service.
+Welcome Welcome to the Lord's House this morning for Divine Service.
 Rejoice, for the Lord comes to you here in this place to give you His gifts of forgiveness, life, and salvation through His precious means of grace - His Holy Word and Sacraments.
 We pray the Lord's richest blessings upon you as you receive these Divine gifts.
 Please take the time to fill out the Record of Fellowship form that is in the pew.
 If you are visiting with us this morning, we want you to know that we are overjoyed that you are here.
 Please make your visit known to us by introducing yourself to us after the Service and by signing the guest book that is in the hallway on the left as you leave the sanctuary.
 The Lord be with us in Divine Service this morning!

-Holy Communion Practice

-- The Lord's Supper is celebrated at this congregation in the confession and glad confidence that, as He says, our Lord gives into our mouths not only bread and wine, but His very Body and Blood to eat and to drink for the forgiveness of sins and to strengthen our union with Him and with one another.
-In preparation for receiving this blessed Sacrament, you may refer to Martin Luther's "Christian Questions with Their Answers" found on pages 329-330 in LSB.

-- Communicants at this altar are to be in full confessional fellowship with the Lutheran Church-Missouri Synod.
+Holy Communion Practice - The Lord's Supper is celebrated at this congregation in the confession and glad confidence that, as He says, our Lord gives into our mouths not only bread and wine, but His very Body and Blood to eat and to drink for the forgiveness of sins and to strengthen our union with Him and with one another.
+In preparation for receiving this blessed Sacrament, you may refer to Martin Luther's "Christian Questions with Their Answers" found on pages 329-330 in LSB. - Communicants at this altar are to be in full confessional fellowship with the Lutheran Church-Missouri Synod.
 Any who are not yet instructed, in doubt, or who hold a confession differing from that of this congregation and the LCMS are asked, out of love and Christian responsibility, to refrain from partaking with us this morning.
-If you have any questions regarding Holy Communion, you are invited and encouraged to speak with the pastor before or after the Service.

-- See Matt.
+If you have any questions regarding Holy Communion, you are invited and encouraged to speak with the pastor before or after the Service. - See Matt.
 26:26-29; Mark 14:22-25; Luke 22:14-20; 1 Cor.
 11:17-34.

-Our Mission Statement

-The mission of Peace Lutheran Church is to welcome all people into the fellowship of God's love by proclaiming the forgiveness of sins through Jesus Christ and to nurture our members with God's Holy Word and Sacraments.

-Second Sunday in Advent Populus Zion
+Our Mission Statement The mission of Peace Lutheran Church is to welcome all people into the fellowship of God's love by proclaiming the forgiveness of sins through Jesus Christ and to nurture our members with God's Holy Word and Sacraments.
+The chant tone, introit, collect, and gradual are from Lutheran Service Book, Altar Book © 2006 CPH.
+Unless otherwise indicated, all Scripture quotations are from The Holy Bible, English Standard Version, copyright © 2001 by Crossway Bibles, a division of Good News Publishers.
+Used by permission.
+All rights reserved.
+This bulletin was created using Lutheran Service Builder © 2006 CPH.
+Populus Zion Second Sunday in Advent 4 December Anno → Domini 2011

-9 December Anno

-→ Domini 2007

 "Look at the fig tree, and all the trees.
 As soon as they come out in leaf, you see for yourselves and know that summer is already near.
-So also, when you see these things taking place, you now that the kingdom of God is near."
-(Luke 21:29b-31)

-Second Sunday in Advent Populus Zion

-9 December Anno 🕂 Domini 2007
+So also, when you see these things taking place, you know that the kingdom of God is near."
+(Luke 21:29b-31) Populus Zion Second Sunday in Advent 4 December Anno + Domini 2011